Interim Executive Director

-Michael graduated with a B.A. from the University of the South (Sewanee), an M.A. in International Affairs from Syracuse University (Maxwell School), an M.T.S in Theological Studies from Vanderbilt University Divinity School, and a J.D. from American University’s Washington College of Law.
+Michael graduated with a B.A. from University of the South (Sewanee), an M.A. in international affairs from Syracuse University (Maxwell School), an M.T.S. in theological studies from Vanderbilt University Divinity School, and a J.D. from American University’s Washington College of Law.

 firstname.lastname@example.org | 678.336.7264